 Active Girls Day is an annual initiative which celebrates the amazing work going into girls' sport, the progress around girls' participation, and the incredible role models making it happen.

-A promotional toolkit is available to support this, and #ActiveGirls will be highlighted on social media throughout October.
+A promotional toolkit is available to support this below.

 Promotional toolkit & resources